+NOTES -

-NOTE - (1) Due to the TC-specific nature of the Forward CLTU service, it is nominally tied to the TC Sync and Channel Encoding specialization.
+1 Due to the TC-specific nature of the Forward CLTU service, it is nominally tied to the TC Sync and Channel Encoding specialization.
 However, the SLE Forward CLTU service specification has an escape clause that allows it to be used to transfer any block of octets, so theoretically it could be used for a non TC CLTU forward service (such as a pseudo-serial command stream service).

-1 Any future specialization of the Return Space Link Protocol Reception FG must provide a CLCW SAP if it is to be used to support Forward CLTU service that is gated by forward link status information.
+1 Any future SC specialization of the Return Space Link Protocol Reception ASC must provide a CLCW SAP if it is to be used to support Forward CLTU service that is gated by forward link status information.

 Forward Space packet Service

-The Forward Space Packet service is configured using the following FGs:
+The Forward Space Packet service is configured using the following ASCs:

 Aperture;